uelordi01/basicpolycreator/README.md

 This project is based on canvas HTML5 basic poligon drawing.

 ## Features:
--add marker.
+* add marker.
--delete marker.
+* delete marker.
--find marker.
+* find marker.
--move marker.
+* move marker.
 ## Samples:
-index1.html -> control, move, add markers statically using code index2.html -> add,remove,move and add markers statically using mouse button events
+* index1.html -> control, move, add markers statically using code
+* index2.html -> add,remove,move and add markers statically using mouse button events

 ### 3rdParty libraries:
- twitter bootstrap (only for the css visualization), better look :).
+* twitter bootstrap (only for the css visualization), better look :).
-BUGS:
+### ISSUES:
-### delete Point: when some marker is deleted, the dropdown menu doesn't stop de propagation.
+* delete Point: when some marker is deleted, the dropdown menu doesn't stop de propagation.
- add New Point: id doesn't work fine, when some marker is added it isn't always added between 2 nearest markers.
+* add New Point: id doesn't work fine, when some marker is added it isn't always added between 2 nearest markers.

 ## It works on:
 Google chrome Versión 31.0.1650.57 m